-"Easter Sunday is early this year!
-Easter is on March 31st."
+"Easter Sunday is late this year!
+Easter is on April 20th."

 Recent advances in interspecific hybridization of L. longiflorum with other species was lead by efforts of Peter Ascher at the University of Minnesota.
 Peter's student, Dan Clark has continued this effort.
 A commercial cultivar resulting from their efforts include 'Dragoon'.
+Subsequent crosses between L. longiflorum and other Asiatic lily types have resulted in the development of numerous new hybrids including the Alliette hybrids.

-Subsequent Table 1.
-Dates of Easter Sunday from the 2001-2002 season to the 2004-2005 season.
+Table 1.
+Dates of Easter Sunday from the 2002-2003 season to the 2004-2005 season.

 Year Date

-2002 March 31

 2003 April 20

 2004 April 11

 2005 March 27